Available for work

 Job Intel MVP

-Deterministic job evaluation system that scores remote listings against a candidate profile — without AI ranking.
+Rule-based job evaluation workflow that scores remote listings against a candidate profile — without AI ranking.
 Transparent, rule-based logic produces explainable outputs.
 Built a multi-GPT workflow to manage the build: a source-of-truth Hub, a specialist GPT for architecture decisions, and Codex for narrow implementation tasks with explicit constraints on what each tool could decide.

 Visit project